Tutorial

 - Fieldsets

-Let’s start with simple display, turning first_name
+Let’s start with simple display, turning first_name into all capital

 letters: